 Anorexia nervosa is characterised by behaviour to produce marked weight loss, an intense fear of becoming fat even though being underweight and evidence of an endocrine disorder such as the cessation of menstruation.

-In 1979 Bulimia nervosa was first named and described as a variation of Anorexia nervosa and is characterised by a powerful urge to overeat followed by compensatory behaviour such as vomiting after episodes of binge-eating an intense fear of becoming fat, but not cessation of menstruation.
+In 1979 Bulimia nervosa was first named and described as a variation of Anorexia nervosa and is characterised by a powerful urge to overeat followed by compensatory behaviour such as vomiting after episodes of binge eating an intense fear of becoming fat, but not cessation of menstruation.

-Binge eating is very similar to bulimia; however the individual does not use compensatory mechanisms such as vomiting or laxatives in an attempt to avoid weight gain.
+Binge eating is very similar to bulimia; however, the individual does not use compensatory mechanisms such as vomiting or laxatives in an attempt to avoid weight gain.

-A study in 1984 examined the prevalence of affective disorders in anorexics, and found that 54 % of anorexics were diagnosed as having a major affective disorder.
+A study in 1984 examined the prevalence of affective disorders in anorexics and found that 54 % of anorexics were diagnosed as having a major affective disorder.

 The issue of control often comes into play.
-Anorexia may be seen as a strict control issue, whereas bulimia provides an opportunity for total lack of control.
+Anorexia may be seen as a strict control issue, whereas bulimia provides an opportunity for a total lack of control.